 Executive Director: Heidi Rose

-Heidi Rose grew up in northern California, and has lived in Plumas County since 2013.
+Heidi Rose grew up in northern California and has lived in eastern Plumas County since 2013.
 She has a background in non-profit marketing and development, management, event planning, and volunteer coordination.
-She has volunteered extensively at animal rescue organizations, and is passionate about animal welfare.
-She joined the High Sierra team in 2017 and looks forward to making a positive impact in her community through her work here.
+She has volunteered extensively at animal rescue organizations, is passionate about animal welfare, and is committed to no-kill.
+She joined the High Sierra team in 2017 and enjoys making a positive impact in her community through her work here.